-‘[God] Sent Me Here For A Reason’: Lyft Driver Saves 86-Year-Old Woman When She Didn’t Show Up For Scheduled Ride
+‘Sent Me Here For A Reason’: Lyft Driver Saves 86-Year-Old Woman When She Didn’t Show Up For Scheduled Ride

 PHILADELPHIA (CBS) — A Lyft driver dispatched to pick up an elderly rider became concerned when the woman didn’t come out of her house.
 The driver didn’t leave.
 She felt compelled to figure out what was going on.

-As many people know, Philadelphia is the City of Brotherly Love and sisterly affection.
+As many people know, Philadelphia is the City of Brotherly Love and Sisterly Affection.
 One West Philly resident knows that first-hand, after falling down and not being able to get back up.

 “Every once in a while, I’ll get this little sharp pain through it,” Ms. Millie said.
 “It’s easing up a little bit, but not enough.”